Barsoom: Motifs

 The world of Barsoom is morally unambiguous: characters are either good or evil; there is no sense of moral relativity.
 A sense of honor transcends race or political affiliation, and characters fight alongside one another and against their adversaries because it is the right thing to do.
-Qualities of compassion, loyalty, and bravery are celebrated, and callousness, deception, and cowardice are frowned upon.
+Qualities of compassion, loyalty, and bravery are celebrated, while callousness, deception, and cowardice are deprecated.

-Typically the novels include descriptions of aspects of the Martian world such as the architecture, and the presence of desolate landscapes punctuated by abandoned cities, technological achievements, advanced medicine, cultural elements such as superstitious religious practices and eating habits, breeding practices, and methods of population control.
+Typically the novels include descriptions of aspects of the Martian world such as the architecture, and the presence of desolate landscapes punctuated by abandoned cities, technological achievements, advanced medicine, cultural elements such as religious practices and eating habits, breeding practices, and methods of population control.
 Many lost cities and civilizations and journeys into forgotten underworlds appear across the series, and the environment beyond the cities is populated by a variety of ferocious beasts, many roughly equivalent with Earth creatures and most bearing multiple sets of limbs.
 There are numerous examples of striking coincidences and dei ex machina usually to the benefit of the protagonists.

 Mad scientists also appear, Ras Thavas from The Master Mind of Mars and Synthetic Men of Mars being the principal example, although another plays a prominent role in A Fighting Man of Mars.
-Incidences of the use of superstition by religious cults to control and manipulate others are also common.
+Instances of the use of superstition by religious cults to control and manipulate others are also common.

 A Princess of Mars was possibly the first fiction of the 20th century to feature a constructed language; although Barsoomian was not particularly developed, it did add verisimilitude to the narrative.

 Villains

 Most villains in the Barsoom series are implacably evil or are rulers or despots of major empires or of hidden fiefdoms.
 They are usually hated by their subjects and possess a voracious sexual appetite, usually directed towards the heroine.
 The pattern is established by Tharkian Jeddak Tal Hajus in the first novel, A Princess of Mars.
-Further examples include the Salensus Oll of The Warlord of Mars, Nutus of Dusar in Thuvia, Maid of Mars, and Ul Vas, Jeddak of the Tarids in Swords of Mars.
+Further examples include Salensus Oll of The Warlord of Mars, Nutus of Dusar in Thuvia, Maid of Mars, and Ul Vas, Jeddak of the Tarids in Swords of Mars.